alyssating/CS201-p0-person/README.md

 ## Developing and Running the classes in Project P0: Person201

 When you fork and clone the project, you'll be working primarily within the src folder with .java files beginning with `Person201`.
 Your goal is to modify three programs/classes (`Person201.java`, `Person201Driver.java`, and `Person201Scanner.java`) and create a new program (`Person201Solo.java`) to generate the desired output.
-You'll also run two programs (`PostPerson.java`, `PeopleDownloader.java`) as described below in answering the questions in the analysis document you submit with this and every 201 project.
-For this project, the analysis will be done in the reflect document linked at the end of this readme.
+You'll also run two programs (`PostPerson.java`, `PeopleDownloader.java`) as described below.
+You will need some information from the output to complete the reflect document linked at the end of this document.

 The following subsections sections detail the specific action items you should take while completing this project.
 To see the details for a section, just click the small arrow to expand the information, or click the small arrow again to collapse those details.